shivamsingh-itds/Energy-Consumption-Prediction-Model/README.md

 # Energy Consumption Prediction Model 🔌

-This project is part of my **15 Days – 15 Projects** challenge (Day 4), where I build end-to-end Data Science & Machine Learning projects to strengthen my practical skills.

 The goal of this project is to predict **energy consumption** based on building characteristics, occupancy, appliance usage, and environmental factors.

 ---